Web accessibility means making sure that everyone, including persons with disabilities, can access information on the internet.

 - zoom in up to 400% on the website without problems

-- navigate the website using only a keyboard
+- navigate most of the website using only a keyboard

-- navigate the website using assistive technology like a screen reader or a magnifier
+- navigate most of the website using assistive technology like a screen reader or a magnifier

 Preparation of this accessibility statement

-This statement is based on an in-depth accessibility assessment that covered all the web pages of the website.
+This statement is based on an in-depth accessibility assessment that covered a representative sample of web pages.

 How we test this website